 POLIS will do its best to accommodate as many student preferences as possible.
 But there are some papers where it is plausible that we will have more student interest than we have supervisors to supervise them.
-If we have to cap papers, we will give priority in the first instance to those whose preferences reached us by the deadline of 19 May.
-Papers that may be affected include POL16 The Politics of Global China, POL21 The Politics of the Future, and POL22 Politics and Public Policy.
+If we have to cap papers, we will give priority in the first instance to those whose preferences reached us by the deadline of 17 May.